ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 metadata:
   name: my-nic
 spec:
-  subnetRef:
+  networkRef:
-    name: my-subnet
+    name: my-network
 status:
-  prefixes: # We use prefix notation by default.
-    - 192.168.178.1/32
+  ip: 192.168.178.1
   conditions:
     - type: Available # Available may be the name for this condition, though this has to be refined.
       status: true
-    reason: PrefixAllocated
+      reason: IPAllocated
 ```

 The `Machine` type will be modified to reference the `NetworkInterface`: